Yes, you’ll need some money if you want to travel but luckily I can give you some great tips on how to save money when travelling.

-Whenever looking for a new destination, the biggest hole in the budget is paying for the accommodation.
+Whenever you are looking for a new destination, the biggest hole in the budget is the accommodation.

-The more touristic is your destination, the higher the prices.
+Remember that the more touristic is your travel destination, the higher the accommodation prices.

 I check which of my friends live abroad and where are they.
 And if their location coincides with some of my destinations, I ask them if they could host me for X days.
 Remember you cannot be picky about the conditions, probably it will not be so comfortable as in a hotel.
-The goal is to travel as much as possible with as little money as possible and this is one of the things you can do to save money while travelling.
+The goal is to travel as much as possible with as little money as possible and this is how to save money when travelling.

-I also signed up on Couchsurfing.com last year, where I was so surprised by the amazing number of people using this service.
-I’ve met fascinating people using this website and it made it so easy to connect with them because everyone has a public profile and most of them are travel addicts.
-This website helped me to understand that most people around us are actually friendly and willing to help.
-We just don’t ask for help.
+I’ve met fascinating people using Couchsurfing and it made it so easy to connect with them because everyone has a public profile and most of them are travel addicts.
+This website helped me understand that most people around us are actually friendly and are willing to help.
+All you need to do is ask for help and someone will answer.

 I’ve never hosted anyone, but I’ve met people just to hang out, visit a museum, grab lunch, and I also used it to find hosts for the cities where I had no friends.